ankitchoudhary-vcf/ankitchoudhary-vcf/README.md

   - 📈I'm currently pursuing my Computer science Engineering.
   - 💻I love innovating new things which can transform the living.
   - 🤓Making new things learning new stuffs
-  - 👨🏻‍💻I do competitive programming and love ML and DS.
+  - 👨🏻‍💻I do competitive programming and love Software Development.
   - 🤝Ask anything, would love to help if I can.
   - 🏢Available for Internships.
   - 📝Resume -> <a href="https://ankit1509.github.io/My-Portfolio/image/Ankit%20Choudhary%20Resume.pdf"><img align="center" alt="Ankit's Resume" width="35px"              src="Assets/resume.png" /></a>